astropy/astropy/docs/stats/lombscargle.rst

     >>> frequency, power = LombScargle(t, y).autopower(method='fastchi2')

-There are six methods available, listed as follows:
+There are currently six methods available in the package:

 ``method='auto'``
 -----------------